Tech

 Sherwood News

 Just last week, Google unveiled plans to embed more Gemini-powered AI features into Chrome — the biggest web browser today by some way, commanding an almost monopolistic ~71% share of the market, per Statcounter.
-These include image generator tool Nano Banana, an “Auto browse” feature, and a chatbot panel in its viewing window.
+These features include image generator tool Nano Banana, an “Auto browse” ability, and a chatbot panel in its viewing window.

 While Microsoft retired Internet Explorer in 2022 after a precipitous drop in usage, the company’s hoping that an experimental AI-powered Copilot Mode in its Edge browser will help it catch up with competitors.
 Apple’s Safari, the second-biggest web browser by market share at (a still much smaller) 15%, has also recently outlined plans to offer AI-powered searches.